Pizza in Japan? Is Pizza popular in Japan? What do they put on Japanese pizza? Find out everything about Japanese pizza here!

 Let’s see the specialty of the toppings.

-Popular Japanese Pizza Toppings
+What Are Popular Toppings on Japanese Pizza

 You will experience a wide variety of unique toppings once you decide to try our pizza.

 Mayo’s admiration stretches far beyond salad dressings and chicken fingers extending into the hallowed territory in Japan & it’s indeed a trendy pizza topping here.

 A typical Japanese pizza features a genuine grid of Mayo, with horizontal and vertical lines that crisscross back and forth, providing extensive coverage & a moisty savor.

 Those who aren’t already mayoras (mayonnaise fans), one bite of this might be enough to convert them!

 After hearing about it, I know you will think it’s sweet, pairs well with salad, and has a pleasant texture as a perfect top.

 But, like many others, you may not believe that corn has a special place on pizza!

 However, in Japan, corn is considered an extremely popular & delicious topping on pizza.